Ronjastoofast/multi-assay-activity-analysis/README.md

 - No plate-level metadata → cannot assess batch effects
 - Single measurements per compound → limited statistical confidence
 - Assay variability reduces reliability of threshold-based classification
+- No control experiments on uninfected cells to differentiate direct effects of the compounds on the cells from their viral inhibition effect

 ---